core-wg/href/draft-ietf-core-href.md

 * Trailing default values ({{tbl-default}}) MUST be removed.
 * Two leading null values (scheme and authority both not given) MUST be represented by using the `discard` alternative instead.
-* An empty path in a `CRI` MUST be represented as the empty array `[]`.
+* An empty path in a `CRI` is be represented as the empty array `[]`.
   Note that for `CRI-Reference` there is a difference between empty paths and paths that are not set, represented by `[]` and `null`, respectively.